 Pandorum wants too much.
 It wants to be eerie science-fiction.
 It wants to scare you with monsters and gristly horror.
 It wants to involve you in a mystery.
 But it also wants to be an action movie, so it inserts martial arts-laden fight scenes here and there.
 And it wants one of those all-too-popular twist endings everyone loves nowadays, so much so that it has two.
 Ultimately, it wants to transcend several genres at once, and by doing so become something original.
 Except it doesn’t realize these many goals, nor does it accomplish maybe just one or two.

 The story begins in deep space.
-Ben Foster (from 3:10 to Yuma) wakes up in his cryogenic tube after a long sleep—so long he’s left with temporary amnesia.
-He has no memory of his name nor the mission of his ship, the Elysium, a massive transport carrying thousands of earthlings, all of them frozen for their journey, or missing.
+Ben Foster (from 3:10 to Yuma) wakes up in his cryogenic tube after a long sleep, so he’s left with temporary amnesia and no memory of his name nor the mission of his ship, the Elysium, a massive transport carrying thousands of earthlings, all of them frozen for their journey, or missing.
 The ship’s many hallways are empty.
 He is alone.
 Dennis Quaid wakes up with amnesia too.
 He’s the commanding officer, one in a series of shift supervisors that was to watch over the craft until they reach… where?
 They can’t remember.
 He’s in the fifth rotation of administrative officers, but there’s no sign of his predecessors.
 They’re only certain that the ship’s reactor is failing and they need to reboot it.

 Shooting in darker than dark surroundings, with only the occasional fluorescent red, green, or blue glow stick to break up the monotony of blackness, German director Christian Alvart, it must be said, has an eye for style.
 This is Alvart’s second film in Hollywood, the first being the maligned Renée Zellweger horror-thriller Case 39, which completed production in 2007 but has yet to find a stable release date in the United States (it’s been shifted around since 2008, so maybe we’ll see it on DVD soon).
 Alvart’s sets and visuals are impeccably designed.
 He’s clearly inspired by Ridley Scott’s Alien, probably Carpenter’s works, and most definitely Anderson’s Event Horizon, which is the closest that filmmaker will ever come to a solid film.